 - 1. Any horse showing evidence/symptoms of any of the following disease conditions (but not limited to) will not be allowed on the grounds:

 - a.
-Ringworm (unless under treatment by directions of veterinarian)
+Ringworm

 - b.
 Infectious respiratory diseases

 - c.
 Strangles

 - d.
 Any other infectious or contagious disease, sign of malnutrition or any other animal welfare concern

-- Goats:

-- Any goat showing evidence/symptoms of any of the following disease conditions (but not limited to) will not be allowed on the grounds:
+- 1. Any goat showing evidence/symptoms of any of the following disease conditions (but not limited to) will not be allowed on the grounds:

-a.
+- a.
 Sore Mouth

 - b.
-Ringworm (unless under treatment by directions of a veterinarian)
+Ringworm

 - c.
 Caseous Lymphadenitis (CL)

 - d.
 Pink Eye

 - e.
 Lice

 - f.
 Any other infectious or contagious disease, sign of malnutrition or any other animal welfare concern